By Mike Case

 While cities around the world celebrated in the streets, many U.S. service members who were located stateside recall marking the day a little differently.

 Having flown over 130 combat missions as part of the famed Tuskegee Airmen of the 332nd Fighter Group, Brig.
 Gen. Charles McGee, then a captain, had been rotated back to Tuskegee, Alabama, to become an instructor for pilots learning to fly the B-25 Mitchell Bomber.
-McGee remembers VE day as just another busy day training.
+In an April 2020 interview with the USO, McGee remembers VE day as just another busy day training.

-“We heard the announcement, but for us, the pace didn’t slow down until after VJ Day,” McGee said in an April 2020 interview with the USO.
+“We heard the announcement, but for us, the pace didn’t slow down until after VJ Day,” he said.

 At Lincoln Army Airfield, Nebraska, Col. H.W.
 Anderson said, “the urgency of the training program precludes extensive observances of VE Day.”